neron-png/Neron-png/README.md

 My profile consists primarily of private projects, but it also contains various public ones, all of which I am working on in my free time.

-My projects primarily consist of python scripts and bots that range from posting random, interesting facts, eg. [**GRWikiEdits**](https://github.com/Neron-png/GRWikiEdits) to a fully fledged reddit moderation bot, that is used to maintain a **50k +** member community and will be getting open sourced soon.
+My projects primarily consist of python scripts and bots that range from posting random, interesting facts, eg. [**GRWikiEdits**](https://github.com/Neron-png/GRWikiEdits) to a fully fledged reddit moderation bot, that is used to maintain a **50k +** member community.

 ### Languages